cockroachdb/docs/v2.0/table-expressions.md

 ## Table Expressions That Generate Data

-The following sections decribe primary table expressions that produce data.
+The following sections describe primary table expressions that produce data.

 ### Access a Table or View